Foreign Investment in Indonesia

 -

-The representative office of foreign electric power support services is required to employs technical personnel who meet competency standards as evidenced by certificates of competence in accordance with the current classification and qualifications in the electricity sector.
-Competency standards will be determined by MoEMR.
-Certificates of competence is granted by MoEMR or competency certification institution accredited by MoEMR.
+Moreover, the representative office of foreign electric power support services is required to employ technical personnel meeting competency standards, as evidenced by certificates of competence in accordance with the current classification and qualifications in the electricity sector.
+The competency standards will be determined by MoEMR, and certificates of competence are granted by MoEMR or competency certification institutions accredited by MoEMR.

-The Licensing which shall be Satisfied to Carry Out the Activities of the Representative Office of Foreign Electric Power Support Services
+The Licensing requirements needed to Carry Out the Activities of the Representative Office of Foreign Electric Power Support Services

-The representative office of foreign electric power support services is required to satisfy business license.
+The representative office of foreign electric power support services must obtain the necessary business licenses to carry out its activities.
 According to Article 32 (4) GR No. 25/2021, the representative office of foreign electric power support services can carry out the following activities:

 -